Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

-## Controller Not Detected Fix
+## Generic Controller Not Detected Fix

-Fix the __DirectImput Controller issue__ wich appears with any controllers others than Xbox or PS4 (like Logitech, generic controller, etc...) when you play without the *Steam Controller API* by Valve.
+Fix the __DirectImput Controller issue__ wich appears with any controllers others than Xbox or PS4 (like Logitech Controller, generic controller, etc...) when you play without the *Steam Controller API* by Valve.

 ### Installation: